iPaulPro/PolymarketAttestActionModule/README.md

 ## Using the PolymarketAttestActionModule Contract

-To use the live `EasPollActionModule` you can use the address and metadata below:
+To use the live `PolymarketAttestActionModule` you can use the address and metadata below:

 | Network | Chain ID | Deployed Contract                                                                                                               | Metadata                                                                     |
 |---------|----------|---------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------|